 HUD.
 The U.S. Department of Housing and Urban Development.
 HUD requirements.
 HUD requirements for the Section 8 program.
 HUD requirements are issued by HUD headquarters, as regulations, Federal Register notices or other binding program directives.
 Lease.
-The written agreement between the owner and the tenant for the lease of the couract unit to the tenant.
-The lease includes the tenancy addendum pres ibed by HUD.
+The written agreement between the owner and the tenant for the lease of the contract unit to the tenant.
+The lease includes the tenancy addendum prescribed by HUD.

+addendum prescribed by HUD.
 PHA.
-U using Agency.
+The basing Agency.
 Premises.
-The oc. ting or complex in which the contract unit is low contract unit is including immon areas and grounds.
+The on-thing or complex in which the contract unit is located including a mmon areas and grounds.